 - The subgroup ID based on CN assigned subgrouping as specified in clause 7.3.1, if available for the UE, is used in the cell;

-- Otherwise, the subgroup ID based on UE_ID based subgrouping as specified in clause 7.3.2 is used in the cell.
+- If the subgroup ID based on CN assigned subgrouping, as specified in clause 7.3.1, is not available for the UE, the subgroup ID based on UE_ID based subgrouping as specified in clause 7.3.2 is used in the cell.

 If a UE has no CN assigned subgroup ID or does not support CN assigned subgrouping, and there is no configuration for subgroupsNumForUEID, the UE monitors the associated PO according to clause 7.1.